BMW 330e costs, insurance, warranty & tax

 - 1VerdictThe latest BMW 3 Series plug-in hybrid is a very accomplished all-rounder, combining driving enjoyment with ultra-low running costs for an appealing package

-- 3Running costs - currently readingThe BMW 330e plug-in hybrid will be a very cheap car to run in most cases, especially for company-car users
+- 3Running costs & insurance - currently readingThe BMW 330e plug-in hybrid will be a very cheap car to run in most cases, especially for company-car users